 With Universal Orlando Resort and Walt Disney World both located in Central Florida, unpredictable weather is a given.
 It is the trade-off for the theme parks to operate year-round without the threat of snow.
 But, of course, there are downfalls to having a Florida-based theme park, and that is hurricanes.

 Florida sits between the Gulf of Mexico and the Atlantic Ocean, which means that the state typically feels any tropical storm that occurs in either area in some capacity.
 Typically just heavy rains and wind.
-During the summer months through to early fall, Florida experiences hurricane season, and this year is starting to look a little worse than expected.
+During the summer months through to early fall, Florida experiences hurricane season, and this year is predicted to have an above-normal hurricane season.

-The National Hurricane Center (@NHC_Atlantic) also noted that the Topics are becoming more active with possible hurricane-causing disturbances.
+The NOAA also noted that the Tropics are becoming more active with possible hurricane-causing disturbances.

 Lucky for Walt Disney World and Universal Orlando Resort, both Resorts are in Central Florida, protecting them from the dangers of being on the Florida coast.
 However, depending on the strength of the hurricane or tropical storm, the weather can end up severely affecting the theme parks and Guests visiting.

 You may remember theme park closures and some damage inside the theme parks for Hurricane Irma back in 2017.

 Both theme parks are highly equipped to deal with hurricanes, and Guests will be safe staying on an on-property Resort.
 There is always the chance that a theme park will close completely in the case of a hurricane, which we have seen Disney do on multiple occasions.
 But with Cinderella Castle being hurricane-proof, Guests can be assured that their hotel rooms are too!